Back-garden modular homes in Ireland, the complete 2026 guide.

 The regulations were brought to Cabinet on 21 April 2026 and are subject to environmental assessment before being laid before the Houses of the Oireachtas.
 The Government has indicated implementation is intended within 2026, but final wording, conditions and effective date are still to be confirmed at the time of writing.

-- USC (Universal Social Charge) — saving approximately €1,100 a year
+- USC (Universal Social Charge)

 As Keith Lowe of DNG put it in The Irish Times, "this is the kind of return that drives mass adoption."
-We agree.

 Six trust questions every Irish buyer is asking

-The same Irish experts who welcomed the legislation also flagged the six issues below — every one of which the SCSI, IPAV and Sherry FitzGerald hammered in the immediate press coverage.
+The same Irish experts who welcomed the legislation also flagged the six issues below, every one of which the SCSI, IPAV and Sherry FitzGerald hammered in the immediate press coverage.
 Anyone selling back-garden modular homes who doesn't proactively address these six points will leak trust.

 1. Planning exemption is not building regulations exemption

-Every habitable dwelling in Ireland — auxiliary or not — must still meet the Irish Building Regulations (TGD Parts A to M) and is subject to BER assessment.
+Every habitable dwelling in Ireland, auxiliary or not, must still meet the Irish Building Regulations (TGD Parts A to M) and is subject to BER assessment.
 A modular unit installed under the planning exemption is still subject to structural, fire, ventilation, energy and accessibility requirements.
 What Ériu Modular Homes does: every unit is specified to TGD Parts A to M, with a written compliance pack supplied.
 A BER assessment is conducted by an Irish-registered assessor on completion.

 2. The unit gets its own LPT band